 I didn't really think the 1% would work, since that hill was at least a 1-hour journey to get back up there, but the trail was a sure thing.
 I put my phone in my inside pocket to try to keep it warm.

 I looked around for something to help me get up the hill, to reduce my sinking into the snow.

 The old tree I was sitting on had a large stump sticking out of the snow, about 6 ft long.
 Like a lumpy ski, I thought.

 I kicked it.
 It moved easily.
 I bashed it with my boot a few more times, and twisted it in circles, and suddenly the wood broke free.
 I had a ski!
 I bashed another section -smaller, but it would work.
 I looked around for vines to tie the 'skis' on, but there was nothing.
 I dreamed of having a roll of duct tape in my pack.
 That would have been a miracle right now.

 I packed all my art supplies back inside my jacket and zipped everything in, and then threw the first plank on the snow.
 I stepped on it.
 Success!
 I stayed on the surface!

 Then I threw the second plank, and moved forward.
-Each step I had to bend down and pick up the plank before to move it forward, while balancing on the next plank.
+Each step I had to bend down and pick up the plank before I moved, to throw it forward, while balancing on the first plank.

-It was remarkable fast compared to the sinking-in method I'd suffered for the first two and a half hours on the way down the cliff.
+It was remarkably fast compared to the sinking-in method I'd suffered for the first two and a half hours on the way down the cliff.

-I felt warmth coming back into me, and positive energy.
+I felt warmth coming back into me, as I moved, and positive energy.
 I'd found a method that would work!
-The hour of sitting 'hugging a tree' had calmed my panic, given me a rest, and allowed me the time to reflect on a sensible decision as to how to solve the dilemma I was facing.
+The hour of sitting 'hugging a tree' had calmed my panic, given me a rest, and allowed me the time to reflect on a sensible decision as to how to solve the dilemma I had got myself into.
 I was going to get to the top and the trail and find my way home again!